Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 • Let the dough rise for 30 minutes to 1 hour, or until it’s visibly puffy and no longer feels dense.
 It doesn’t need to double in size.
 While the dough proofs, preheat your oven to 450 F (232 C).

 Tip: Want better shape and structure?
-Proof the dough in a cloth-lined, 8-inch bowl or banneton instead of directly in the Dutch oven.
+Proof the dough in a floured, cloth-lined, 8-inch bowl or banneton instead of directly in the Dutch oven.
 This will contain the dough and hold its shape without spreading.
+Bread flour or rice flour is fine for dusting.

 Step 6: Score The Dough

 • Right before the dough goes into the oven, make a shallow slash down the center of the dough, about 2-3 inches long.
-Use a sharp serrated knife, paring knife or bread lame.
+Use a small serrated knife, sharp knife or bread lame.
 This lets the steam escape, and allows the bread to “bloom” or expand in the oven.

 • Admittedly, this step is a bit nerve racking, so I don’t want to gloss over it.
 Be quick and confident.
 I’ll share what my sourdough mentor told me: “Slash with panache!”